loicalleyne/quacfka/README.md

 ## Licence

 Quacfka is released under the Apache 2.0 license.
-See [LICENCE.txt](LICENCE.txt)
+See [LICENCE](LICENCE)